phoban01/dkm-20.09.2023/slides.md

 ---

-# what do we mean by airgap?
+# what do we mean by restricted environment?

 - access to public internet is not guarenteed
 - access to external registries is not guarenteed